 - Technical errors can happen: Your customer’s browser may crash while downloading one of your biggest digital products.
 Or, your customer may lose a download link to your product, causing them to lose the item they purchased for you.
 Luckily, download limits can always be reset and new download emails sent on Selz.

 - Digital files can be easily shared: We’ve talked about file sharing before: when selling digital products, there is always a chance a buyer will share the product with someone else.
 Although most online selling platforms, including Selz, give a seller a way to limit downloads and sharing, the reality is that once a buyer downloads a digital file to their computer, it’s like any other file, which is easily shareable.
 If you are selling ebooks, our nifty PDF stamping at least prevents sharing while download limits give you control over how your digital product is consumed.

 Despite the small list of cons, the benefits of selling online certainly outweigh the possible risk.

-As you can see, the process to selling a digital product is a bit more complex than simply writing a few paragraphs in a PDF and uploading it to your online store.
-It not only requires savvy into your target market, but also integrity, professionalism to create digital products.
+As you can see, the process to sell digital products is a bit more complex than simply writing a few paragraphs in a PDF and uploading it to your online store.
+It not only requires savvy into your target market but also integrity, professionalism to create digital products.
 Now that you have the basics for selling digital products, give us a shout in the comments to let us know what you’re working on next.